- Why is medical data hunted?

 Audit and activity logs

-It is essential to know by whom data was altered, as well as to track the geolocation of employees.
-In terms of access management, the effective way to implement it is monitoring log-on activities and restricting access when employees change job positions.
-Users are often provided with the possibility for VPN (Virtual Private Network) connection and automatic downloads are not allowed.
+It is essential to know, who has altered the data, as well as to track the geolocation of employees.
+In terms of access management, the effective way to implement it is by monitoring log-on activities and restricting access when employees change job positions.
+Users are often provided with the possibility of a VPN (Virtual Private Network) connection.
+And, automatic downloads are not allowed.

 Automatic Log-outs and Session Expired